data-forge/data-forge-js/README.md

 			]
 		});

-That example generates an index with the values *0, 1, 2*.

-A data frame can also be created from an array of JavaScript objects:
+ data frame can also be created from an array of JavaScript objects:

 	var dataFrame = new dataForge.DataFrame({
 			rows: [